SharedSmally/doc/vagrant/docker/docker.md

+# vagrant
+Easy create a VM (based on VirtualBox, or native VM) with network, ....

+# Docker
-# Docker: service ran as a pod, pull image from registry (container)
+service ran as a pod, pull image from registry (container)

+# Kubernates
-# Kubernates: manage the services(docker)
+manage the services(docker)